 The University Bookstore is located in the University Center.
 Regular business hours are from 8:00 a.m. – 5:00 p.m.
 Monday through Friday.

 Library, 1ST FLOOR (40 computers) is open during regular Library hours.

-Computer labs, LAN, Moodle, and e-mail accounts are made possible by the student supported technology fee.
+Computer labs, LAN, Canvas, and e-mail accounts are made possible by the student supported technology fee.

 The following are other computer labs on campus.

 |Friday & Saturday